Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Conclusions and Discussions

 \section{Conclusions and Discussions}

-This paper develops an information--theoretic framework for generalization under sub-Weibullity.
-Our starting point is the observation that classical KL-based mutual information bounds, while powerful in light-tailed settings, can be ineffective when MGFs do not exist and rare extreme events dominate selection effects.
-To address this, we introduce a new \emph{decorrelation lemma} tailored to sub-Weibull tails: it controls expectations under a changed measure via a shifted-log $f_\theta$-divergence and relates this divergence to \Renyi divergence.
-This route avoids MGF arguments entirely and works directly with Orlicz norms, yielding tail-adaptive information-theoretic bounds.
+This paper develops a tail-aware information--theoretic framework for data-dependent selection and adaptive suprema under sub-Weibull tails.
+The starting point is the observation that KL mutual-information bounds, while powerful in light-tailed settings, can be ineffective when MGFs do not exist and rare extreme events dominate selection effects.
+To address this, we introduce a decorrelation lemma tailored to sub-Weibull tails: it controls expectations under a changed measure through a shifted-log $f_\theta$-divergence and relates this quantity to \Renyi divergence.
+This route avoids MGF arguments and works directly with sub-Weibull Orlicz norms.

-Starting from empirical process perspective, we extend classical chaining tools to genuinely heavy-tailed regimes.
-We establish a maximal inequality for heavy-tailed sub-Weibull random variables and derive a Dudley-type entropy bound for sub-Weibull processes.
-The resulting bounds reveal an explicit and interpretable dependence on the tail index: metric entropy enters with exponent $1/\theta$, quantifying how heavier tails inflate the effective complexity of suprema.
-These results complement existing concentration inequalities for sums of sub-Weibull variables by providing controls for maxima and suprema, which are the natural objects in empirical process and learning-theoretic arguments.
+On the empirical-process side, we extend maximal and chaining tools to genuinely heavy-tailed regimes.
+We establish a sharp maximal inequality for heavy-tailed sub-Weibull random variables and a Dudley-type entropy bound for sub-Weibull processes.
+The resulting rates make the role of the tail index explicit: maxima scale as $(\log n)^{1/\theta}$, while metric entropy enters the Dudley integral with exponent $1/\theta$.

-Building on these technical ingredients, we derive a suite of generalization guarantees under sub-Weibull assumptions.
-We obtain expectation bounds in terms of the sub-Weibull scale of the centered loss and an information measure based on $f_\theta$-mutual information, along with \Renyi\!-based refinements that more transparently capture tail dependence.
-We also establish PAC-Bayes--type high-probability bounds for sub-Weibull losses and develop an information-theoretic chaining inequality.
-Together, these results clarify how tail behavior and information usage jointly govern generalization beyond the classical sub-Gaussian regime.

-We apply the framework to two algorithmic settings where heavy tails are particularly relevant.
-First, for RLHF with potentially heavy-tailed rewards, we establish tail-adaptive reward guarantees for \Renyi-regularized RLHF that remain meaningful even when MGFs fail to exist.
-In contrast, KL-regularized objectives may suffer from catastrophic Goodhart effects under heavy-tailed proxy rewards.
-We also analyze best-of-$n$ policy and show that its reward behavior can be controlled via \Renyi divergence, indicating that catastrophic Goodhart effects do not manifest severely for this strategy under heavy-tailed sub-Weibull rewards.
-Second, for stochastic gradient Langevin dynamics, we extend the analysis-by-perturbation viewpoint to sub-Weibull losses and obtain pathwise generalization bounds that separate statistical scale (through a sub-Weibull norm of the loss) from algorithmic quantities (step sizes, injected noise levels, and gradient-noise moments).
-The resulting bounds recover the sub-Gaussian scale when $\theta=2$.